oSoWoSo/disroot-howto/pages/06.Projects_Office/06.Lufi/docs.en.md

    - Store (temporarily) files online, download them, share them with other people
    - Send someone files that will delete themselves from the server after the first download

-In this tutorial we'll show you how to use it.
+In this tutorial we'll see how to use it.
 You can access Uploads/Lufi at [upload.disroot.org](https://upload.disroot.org)

 |![](en/note.png) **Note**|
 |:--:|